world-class/REPL/faq/README.md

 - See Appendix B.

-### What are the registration and progression rules

-- See Section 5.6 — 5.7.

-### I am a PBA (Performance-Based Admission) student, what does that mean

-- See Section 5.1 — 5.5.

-### What is RPL

-- Recognition of Prior Learning.
-See Section 3.

 ### What specializations are available

 - See Appendix A.

+### More questions that can be answered by reading the programme regulations

+- What are the registration and progression rules?
+- I am a PBA (Performance-Based Admission) student, what does that mean?
+- What is RPL?
-### What happens when I defer an assessment
+- What happens when I defer an assessment?

-- See Section 4.32 — 4.37.

 ---